Golgulsa: History

-According to a painting of Jeong Seon (pen name; Gyeomjae) during the mid-Joseon era, Golgulsa Temple was established by constructing a wooden antechapel in front of several stone grottoes and covering it with tiles.
+According to a painting of Jeong Seon (pen name; Gyeomjae) during the mid-Joseon era, Gogulsa was established by constructing a wooden antechapel in front of several stone grottoes and covering it with tiles.
 The temple was left in ruins after it was burnt down in the mid to late Joseon era.
 Then about 70 years ago, the Bak clan of Gyeongju moved there and began reconstruction.
 The temple was sold to an individual in 1989, but Ven.
 Seol Jeogun, then head of Girimsa, eventually purchased it.
 Currently Golgulsa is registered as a branch temple of Bulguksa, the head temple of the 11th religious district, Jogye Order of Korean Buddhism.